king-11/gossip-glomers/kafka/README.md

 4. Returns the assigned offset on success

 This approach ensures atomicity and prevents race conditions in a distributed environment.

+>[!NOTE]
+>
+>We shard the keys so if node isn't the parent of that particular key we forward the message to its parent node and await its response which we then reply back to the client.
+This ensures less contention on the keys as every key is handled by one node so no chance of failure.

 ### `Poll`